bodo-ai/Bodo/README.md

 4. **Integration with Modern Data Infrastructure:**
 Provide robust support for industry-leading data platforms like Apache Iceberg and Snowflake, enabling smooth interoperability with existing ecosystems.

-## Non-goals

-1. *Full Python Language Support:*
-We are currently focused on a targeted subset of Python used for data-intensive and computationally heavy workloads, rather than supporting the entire Python syntax and all library APIs.

-2. *Non-Data Workloads:*
-Prioritize applications in data engineering, data science, and AI/ML.
-Bodo is not designed for general-purpose use cases that are non-data-centric.

-3. *Real-time:*
-Bodo DataFrames, is not yet optimized for small, fast workloads (e.g., workloads with execution times of only a few seconds).

 ## Key Features